Article 12.2 - Definitions

 Street Vista.
 A view framed by buildings at the termination of the axis of a thoroughfare or large neighborhood street.

 Street Yard.
 The area of land along the front property line parallel to a right-of-way reserved for tree planting and landscaping.
-Also called street tree planting easement.
+Also called street tree planting easement or Green Zone.

-Collector (Class V).
-A roadway which assembles traffic from local streets, and distributes it to the nearest arterial street.
-The Class V road provides direct primary access to low/medium density land uses.
+Collector.
+A roadway which assemble traffic from local streets, and distributes it to the nearest thoroughfare.
+The collector road provides direct primary access to low/medium density land uses.
 It is designed to carry low to moderate traffic volumes at low to moderate speeds.

 Structure.
 Anything constructed, installed, or portable, the use of which requires a location on a parcel of land.
 This includes a fixed or movable building which can be used for residential, business, commercial, agricultural, or office purposes, either temporarily or permanently.
 "Structure" also includes, but is not limited to, swimming pools, tennis courts, signs, cisterns, sewage treatment plants, sheds, docks, mooring areas, and similar accessory construction.